mdjahidhasan009/SQL/select.md

 FROM employees
 GROUP BY department;
 ```
-The important thing is to select only columns speciﬁed in the `GROUP BY` clause or used with aggregate functions.
+The important thing is to select only columns specified in the `GROUP BY` clause or used with aggregate functions.

-There `WHERE` clause can also be used with `GROUP BY`, but `WHERE` ﬁlters out records before any grouping is done:
+There `WHERE` clause can also be used with `GROUP BY`, but `WHERE` filters out records before any grouping is done:
 ```sql
 SELECT department, AVG(income)
 FROM employees
 WHERE department <> 'ACCOUNTING'
 GROUP BY department;
 ```
-If you need to **ﬁlter the results after the grouping has been done**, e.g, to see only departments whose average
+If you need to **filter the results after the grouping has been done**, e.g, to see only departments whose average
 income is larger than 1000, **you need to use the `HAVING` clause**:
 ```sql
 SELECT department, AVG(income)